Coronavirus (Covid-19) Update:

 Admission requirements

-Applicants must be of age 18 and above and should have or be about to complete:
+Applicants should have or be about to complete:

 Our typical offer is 120 UCAS points from a minimum of two A levels or equivalent, which should preferably include a health or science-related subject.
 Please note we do not accept General Studies AS or A level.
 Other qualifications may be considered, please contact the admissions tutor for advice.
 If you are unsure if your qualifications meet the entry requirements, please check the UCAS Tariff Calculator.